The AP French Exam: Your Ultimate Study Guide With Study Tips, Strategies and Resources

 Not sure what you might be getting yourself into or how to prepare?

-Just what is the AP French Exam, anyway?
+What is the AP French Exam?

 AP exams are comprehensive subject-specific exams for accomplished students.

 If you’re taking an AP French class, it means that you are studying more advanced French material than the average high-school French class in preparation for the exam.

 Even with class time, this exam is advanced and rigorous, requiring additional individual study time in order to excel.